* Category 4 Irma passes over Florida Keys, heads to mainland

 Irma is now a Category 4 storm, the second-highest designation on the Saffir-Simpson scale.

 One woman in Miami's Little Haiti neighborhood delivered her own baby, with medical personnel coaching her on the phone because emergency responders were not able to reach her, the city of Miami said on Twitter.
 The two are now at the hospital, it said.

-Ahead of the storm, officials in Florida had ordered a total of 6.3 million people, or about a third of the state's population, to evacuate.
+About 6.5 million people, or about a third of the state's population, had been ordered to evacuate.

 But some people decided to ride out the storm in their homes.
 Midway up the state's Gulf Coast in Clearwater, Sarah Griffin said she planned to hunker down in a closet in her boarded-up concrete house.

 "You've just got to have plenty of beer, Captain Morgan, vodka, (and) you'll get through," said Griffin, 52.

 The NHC has put out a hurricane warning and a tropical storm warning stretching through almost all of Florida into Georgia and South Carolina, home to more than 20 million people.

 Irma comes just days after Hurricane Harvey dumped record-setting rain in Texas, causing unprecedented flooding, killing at least 60 people and leaving an estimated $180 billion in property damage in its wake.
 Almost three months remain in the Atlantic hurricane season, which runs through November.